A short description and appreciation.

 The dustjacket of this wartime boys adventure story shows a Roc over an aircraft carrier.
 Many books on World War II aviation that mention the Roc, even Putnam's " Blackburn Aircraft since 1909", state that the Roc never made any carrier flights at all, they most certainly did, and not just training flights either (see combat history above), this is confirmed in the combat reports of the squadron's involved.
 A photo of Roc (L3062) of 803 Squadron operating from HMS Ark Royal is featured on page 57 of Stuart Lloyds book "Fleet Air Arm Camouflage and Markings".
 To prove that Roc trainers also operated from carriers another photo on page 72 of the same book shows a Roc target tug on HMS Formidable.
 The combat reports of the various Fleet Air Arm Squadrons that used Rocs on operations are available via the Public Record Office at Kew.

-Back in October 1938, a meeting of the Air Council had decided that Roc production should go ahead while acknowledging that it was unlikely to be a good combat aircraft.** It was pointed out that the Roc could be used as an advanced trainer by the RAF if needed.
+In October 1938, before the first Roc had flown, a meeting of the Air Council had decided that Roc production should go ahead while acknowledging that it was unlikely to be a good combat aircraft.² It was pointed out that the Roc could be used as an advanced trainer by the RAF if needed.
 With hindsight, it is sad that this very sensible suggestion was not carried out, and the Rocs were not handed over to the RAF "en bloc".
 As trainers for gunners for the Defiant squadrons and for the same type of turret fitted in Halifax, Ventura and Albermarle bombers the Roc would have been very useful.
 It would have been ideal for use on short-range air-sea rescue duties by RAF Coastal Command, dropping smoke floats and sea markers to help rescue vessels locate downed pilots or maybe even dropping inflatable dinghies (whole squadrons of Defiants were used in this role, but not until 1942).

 ¹ As it was, the Royal Navy's doctrine that the Fleet could defend itself was flawed.
 The 2 pdr pom-pom and Vickers .50 calibre guns were nowhere near as deadly as was hoped and the volume of fire they put up was itself a problem since under sustained attack a ship could quickly run out of AA ammunition.
 The 5.25 heavy AA gun was a formidable and deadly weapon, but the fire-control systems used at the start of the war proved unequal to the task of ensuring it hit its target.
 The Navy had expected the main aerial threat to come from slow torpedo bombers (the form of attack it favoured), and the German's use of accurate dive-bombing (first experienced off Norway) caused a rapid reappraisal of strategy.
 Unfortunately, when the Navy did experience the large scale use of torpedo bombers against itself it was by the Japanese who used their revolutionary "Long-Lance" torpedoes which could be launched outside the effective range of the AA barrage.
 It was the arrival of radar that transformed the nature of fleet defence by fighter aircraft, making it possible to detect incoming bombers and launch high-speed single-seat fighters as a defence.